 - Help build resilient water systems and enhance natural ecosystems alongside Greenbelt Land Trust.
 They host regular Thursday Volunteer Stewards sessions for habitat restoration, land stewardship, and trail maintenance projects around the Central and Southern Willamette Valley.

 - No time to volunteer?
 Educate yourself on how to reduce waste and energy consumption.
-Then, try to make your #GivingTuesday a zero-waste day.
+Then, try to live a zero-waste day, week, or month.

 Don’t have a lot of money or time to give?
 You can still do your part by offering gratitude and kindness to people at home, work, or out in the community.
 Send a thank you note to a healthcare professional who went the extra mile for you.
 Leave a basket of goodies and drinks for delivery and postal workers.
 Send a letter to someone who helped you or mentored you.

 Giving Tuesday is a day that encourages us to give back in whatever ways we can.
-What’s more, you don’t need a lot of money (or time) to participate.
+The best part is, you don’t need a lot of money (or time) to participate.
 Whether it’s offering a smile or a helping hand, raising money, or organizing volunteers, we all have something we can contribute.
-Before this year’s #GivingTuesday, think about your gifts and talents.
+Each year for #GivingTuesday, think about your gifts and talents.
 Consider what you can offer—even if it is just words of encouragement and gratitude to those around you.
-AND, don’t forget to nominate your favorite non-profit for our Giving Tuesday campaign!
+AND, don’t forget to come back next year and nominate your favorite non-profit for our next Giving Tuesday campaign!